ThatXliner/diebrew-idea/Diebrew.md

 Warning to English teachers: incomplete sentences, texting-style grammar, and horrible spelling may appear.
 View at your discretion.

-**Why the heck did you make this repo**

-I have an idea for a new package manager.

 **Why the name "diebrew"**

 I hate homebrew.